biomchen/biomchen/README.md

 I am a Data Scientist with a PhD in Evolutionary Biology from the Unviersity of Washington, Seattle.
 As a data scientist, I am interested in finding business insight by implementing cutting-edge machine learning techniques and GenAI and building products in different scales to execute actionable recommendations for a variety of businesses.

 * 🔭 I’m currently working on LLM implementaions in a variety of scales
-* 🧠 Some GenAI-related projects I'm working on:
+* 🧠 Some GenAI-related tasks I'm working on:
   * Serving Large language models with APIs
-  * Fine tuning embedding models
+  * Fine tuning embedding models (e.g., bge-large-en-1.5)
-  * Parameterization efficiency fine tuning LLMs
+  * Parameterization efficiency fine tuning Open Source LLMs (e.g., Llama-2-7b & Llama-2-13b)
   * Reinforcement Learning from Human Feedback
 * ⚡ Highlighted Projects
   * Complaint Loss Detector https://github.com/biomchen/complaint_loss_detector